Seattle SCRABBLE® Club

 pic of Dave ZickDave Zick [umiaqqq] tournament history

-pic of David RubyDavid Ruby [nwreddish] tournament history
+pic of David RubyDavid Ruby [nwreddish or dadofjos] tournament history

 Club member since mid-2003.
 I played in my first tournament in Seattle in May 2004, placing 6th in Division 3.
 I placed 6th in Division 3 in Portland in September 2004 and 8th in Division 3 in Vancouver in March 2005.
 I have not played in enough tournaments to have a very high rating, but I have learned how to play competitively and look forward to better ratings and having more fun in the future.
 Thanks to my wife and daughter for patience and support with this hobby.
 Good luck to my fellow club members, ISC players, and future tournament challengers.
 And remember, it's just a game, don't let it take over your life!